 The advertisement on the right declares that this item is "Super Powered!"
-As electricity could be expensive, and people were conscious of their household budgets, appliance producers strove to make products that were economical.
-This Super-Powered Frigidaire promised low operating costs as well as a freezer for ice cubes
+As electricity could be expensive, and people were conscious of their household budgets, appliance producers strove to make economic products.
+This Super-Powered Frigidaire promised low operating costs as well as a freezer for ice cubes.

 The cabinet and interior are made of porcelain.
 The picture illustrates how easy it is to clean.
 Grease, dirt, and scrapes could be wiped away.

 At the turn of the last century, electricity was introduced to households for illumination, replacing gas lights.
-Gas companies, concerned about loss of income, developed gas stoves.
-Previously, stoves were fueled by wood or coal, were dirty and needed constant upkeep.
+Gas companies concerned about the loss of income, developed gas stoves.
+Previously, stoves were fueled by wood or coal, were dirty, and needed constant upkeep.